RP108 #4. WATER BAPTISM IN THE NAME OF THE LORD JESUS CHRIST

 What about baptizing "in the name of JESUS", or "in the name of JESUS CHRIST".
 Are these acceptable?
 They will not be accepted by some for the following reasons:

 (2) The word "Christ" means "anointed one", and God's word tells us that we have all received an anointing (1 John 2:20; 2:27), so there could be several anointed men named Jesus.
-There are also many false Christs, who declare themselves to be Christ (Matthew 24:5; Mark 13:6; Luke 21:8), and if any of these are called Jesus it could be confusing.
+There are also many false christs, who declare themselves to be Christ (Matthew 24:5; Mark 13:6; Luke 21:8), and if any of these are called Jesus it could be confusing.

 (3) Both of these variations show a failure to rightly divide the word of God, and have resulted in diminishing what God has commanded, which we are told not to do: